breuerfelix/breuerfelix.github.io/_posts/20-03-01-inspect-python-api.md

 # dir() function loops over all functions of that class
 for func in dir(instance_to_inspect):

-    # ignore all internal python functions
+    # ignore all internal Python functions
     if func.startswith('__') and func.endswith('__'):
         continue

     # this is a 'real' implemented function
     real_functions.append(func)

-# actions represent all api functions the user can use
+# actions represent all API functions the user can use
 actions = []

 for func in real_functions: